 It is also responsible for the provision of non-technical research and assessment in support of the Department, and for establishing and maintaining itself as the MOD's primary link with UK universities and with international military educational institutions.
 By operating under unified direction and with a single budget, it capitalises on the combined strengths of its Colleges, enables the flexible and cost-effective use of staff, facilities and money and maximises influence nationally and internationally.

-The Academy is comprised of the Royal College of Defence Studies (RCDS), the Joint Services Command and Staff College (JSCSC), the Centre for Defence Leadership and Management (CDLM), the Armed Forces Chaplaincy Centre (AFCC), the Nuclear Department, the Defence Centre of Training Support (DCTS), the Centre for Defence Acquisition &Technology (CDAT), the Defence 6th Form College (DSFC), Defence Technical Undergraduate Scheme (DTUS), Defence Technical Officer and Engineer Entry Scheme (DTOEES) and Defence Engagement.
+The Academy is comprised of the Royal College of Defence Studies (RCDS), Joint Services Command and Staff College (JSCSC), Technology School, Business Skills College (BSC), Beckett House Leadership Centre (BHLC), the Armed Forces Chaplaincy Centre (AFCC), Nuclear Department, Defence Centre of Training Support (DCTS), Defence 6th Form College (DSFC), Defence Technical Undergraduate Scheme (DTUS), Defence Technical Officer and Engineer Entry Scheme (DTOEES) and Defence Engagement.
 The Academy has three strategic partners – King's College London, Serco UK and Europe, and Cranfield University – who provide our academic and facilities support and who are vital to our success.